If you want to learn to can your own food, but have no idea how to use a pressure canner, never fear!

 This is a really detailed tutorial on how to use a pressure canner with fifteen different steps to the process.
-Don’t worry though!
+Don’t worry, though!
 It’s not that complicated.
-Imagine if you wrote the step by step instructions on how to make spaghetti.
+Imagine if you wrote step-by-step instructions on how to make spaghetti.
 Pretty lengthy, eh?
 And yet, I bet you don’t really give the process a second.

 - Inner rack